rix1337/docker-ripper/README.md

 `USER` and `PASS` both need to be set to enable http basic auth for the web UI.
 `PREFIX` can be used to set a path prefix (e.g. `/ripper-ui`.
 This is useful when you are running multiple services at one domain.

+Some systems are not able to pass through optical drives without this flag `--privileged`

+### Please note

 **To properly detect optical disk types in a docker environment this script relies on makemkvcon output.**

 MakeMKV is free while in Beta, but requires a valid license key.
 Ripper tries to fetch the latest free beta key on